-July 9, 2001: Apple is named the number one computer manufacturer in the education market, with twice as many computers in place in schools as runner-up Dell.
+July 9, 2001: Apple is named the No. 1 computer manufacturer in the education market, with twice as many machines in schools as runner-up Dell Computer.

-It’s a big turnaround from a couple of years earlier, when Dell Computer overtook Apple, and Steve Jobs was accused of abandoning this important market.
+It’s a big turnaround from a couple years earlier, when Dell overtook Apple and Steve Jobs was accused of abandoning this important market.

 The numbers came from a report by Quality Education Data, which is sadly no longer online.
 (A news article recap is, however.)

-There are plenty of metrics you can point to to pinpoint Apple’s turnaround in the late 1990s.
-There’s Steve Jobs returning to the company, the launch of the iMac, or Apple’s return to profitability.
-However, reclaiming the no. 1 position for education was also a big one.
-This is because it is a market Apple had long pursued.
+There are plenty of data points you can cite when attempting to chart Apple’s turnaround in the late 1990s.
+There’s Steve Jobs returning to the company, the launch of the iMac and Apple’s return to profitability.

-It also showed a level of stability that Apple was once again enjoying.
-When Jobs returned to Apple, he was working with a company with plenty of problems.
-It was his role to prioritize problems, which he did by focusing on the consumer and professional markets.
+It also indicated the level of stability that Apple once again enjoyed.
+When Jobs returned to Cupertino, he began trying to revitalize a company with plenty of problems.
+To turn things around, he prioritized the consumer and professional markets.

-By 2001, Jobs had his head above water, and was able to give more headspace to education.
-The following year, 2002, Apple launched the eMac — specifically targeted at schools — and achieved wide penetration on campuses.
+By 2001, Jobs got his head above water.
+Then he gave more headspace to education.
+The following year, Apple launched the eMac — specifically targeted at schools — and achieved wide penetration on campuses.

 Today, Apple CEO Tim Cook continues to pursue the education market, as evidenced by the “Everyone Can Code” initiative.
 The company continues to expand this program, which teaches students to use Apple’s Swift programming language, around the world.